Category Archives: Postulate Mechanics

 Even God is knowable only as a consideration.
 We may assign God all those wonderful attributes.
 But these attributes are our considerations only.
 The unknowable lies beyond these considerations.

-My first realization was that the fundamental dichotomy is UNKNOWABLE-KNOWABLE.
+My first realization was that the fundamental dichotomy is KNOWABLE-UNKNOWABLE and not PHYSICAL-SPIRITUAL.
 Whether something is physical of spiritual it is knowable simply because we have considered it.
 It is a part of the knowable universe.

 .